erik73/hassio-addons/README.md

 - [Open an issue for the app: InfluxDB2][influxdb2-issue]
 - [Open an issue for the app: InfluxDB3][influxdb3-issue]
+- [Open an issue for the app: InfluxDB3 Explorer][influxdb3-explorer-issue]
 - [Open an issue for the app: Mailfilter][mailfilter-issue]
 - [Open an issue for the app: Mailserver][mailserver-issue]
 - [Open an issue for the app: MariaDB][mariadb-issue]